 A standard federal tax return might be processed automatically.
 Not so, an OIC.
 A human being – the Offer in Compromise Examiner – will take a close look at your income, assets and other claims.
 Make sure you have documentation to back up what you say.

 MISTAKE #5: Applying for an OIC by yourself if you don’t clearly understand what to do and how to do it.

 Remember: you’re making a legal claim when you apply for an OIC, and the consequences could be profound both for your finances and your peace of mind.
 If you’re at all confused about any aspects of the process, get help from a qualified tax professional.
-Please reach out to the team at Highland Tax Group for a thorough analysis of your eligibility and OIC strategy.
+Please reach out to the team at Highland Tax Group for a thorough analysis of your eligibility and Offer in Compromise tax strategy.
 Call 720-398-6088 for help now.